Tips for Incredible Wedding Party Photos

 Consistent Expressions in the Entire Wedding Party

 The last thing you want is to zoom into a wedding party photo and see one person looking absolutely depressed while everyone else is smiling.
-This is a small detail that many photographers overlook but can be caught by taking a second to look at the image on the back of your camera.
+This is a small detail that many photographers overlook, but it can be caught by taking a second to review the image on the back of your camera.
 Get a greater payout for the time and effort put into setting up group portraits by capturing multiple expressions for each setup.

 Incorporate Your Bride and Groom’s Ideas

-Some of the best photos are a collaborative vision of the wedding couple and the photographer.
-The photo above is an example of Pye Jirsa executing on an idea that the bride and groom had on their mood board.
+Some of the best photos come from a collaborative vision between the wedding couple and the photographer.
+The photo above is an example of Pye Jirsa executing an idea that the bride and groom had on their mood board.
 Be prepared with the right lighting gear, the knowledge and confidence to create any type of image, and an open mind.
-The results will be ecstatic clients and some interesting wedding party photos.
+The results will be ecstatic clients and some truly standout wedding party photos.

 Conclusion and More Information

-For more tips on shooting the wedding party check out Photographing Group Portraits, available in SLR Lounge Premium.
-Many of the wedding party photography tips from above are straight from our workshop Photographing Group Portraits.
+For more tips on shooting the wedding party, check out Photographing Group Portraits, available in SLR Lounge Premium.
+Many of the wedding party photography tips above are straight from our workshop Photographing Group Portraits.
 Watch the trailer below: